Developers Blog

 path: "M 256 0 L 102 154 H 179 L 51 308 H 150 L 25.5 462 H 200 v 50 h 112 v -50 H 486.5 L 362 308 H 461 L 333 154 H 410 L 256 0"

 For the more complex snowflake and gingerbread paths, I got resourceful and did a little bit of searching for SVG paths 😆.
 But knowing what to look for when sorting through the paths is handy, because you might just have to pick out parts of a more complex design.
 I wanted to make sure they were all in about the same size view box.
 All the paths had to be singular move (or M m) commands.
 And it needs to be paths, not polygons.
-I found SVG Viewer to be very helpful in this search.
+I found SVG Viewer(opens in a new tab or window) to be very helpful in this search.

 Building the app